When you see the word “customer service”, what exactly do you feel?

 What is the difference between customer support, customer service, and customer success?

-The terms customer service, What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…., and customer support have created quite the confusion for a while now.
+The terms customer service, customer success, and customer support have created quite the confusion for a while now.
 It’s time to unravel the difference between them.

 Customer support is a reactive, transactional interaction between the customer and the company, often directly and when the customer has a specific problem that requires the immediate help of the company.

 Customer service is a broader umbrella term that can be reactive and proactive.
 Customer service engages with the customer before, during, and after the purchase is done, unlike customer support, which is considered a customer service division.